My Origin Story

 Walking up to strangers and getting their name and number without setting up a direct debit on the spot?
 Easy.

-At the end of the second day, I had signed up more leads than the other fifteen people combined.
+At the end of two days, I had signed up more leads than the other fifteen people combined.

 The next day, I was offered a full-time position.
 A year later, I was recruited to a proper headhunting firm in the City.